-The kiosk, set to open before the weather drives everyone indoors, will be a slightly warmer version of Redemption’s industrial interior design at the home brewery.
+The kiosk, set to open this Sunday (12th), just as the weather drives everyone indoors, will be a slightly warmer version of Redemption’s industrial interior design at the home brewery.
 So, while the wife or the husband is off making unwarranted impulse buys, you can sit down with the kids to a well-reasoned decision between an Atonement Pale Ale, a Salvation Orange Blossom Honey Wheat, or one of the other Redemption beers on tap.
 This is different than going to a bar – these are the people who involved in making the beer.
 They are going to bring their love of craft beer to you while you shop, and you can sit down and have a good craft beer conversation.

 But, if you don’t have time to sit down and relax, Redemption will have you covered there as well.
 Cans of Redemption beers will be available from the refrigerated case, as will newly filled and sealed crowlers (32 ounce cans of seasonal and on off beers) will be delivered from the home brewery in Indianapolis on almost a daily basis.
 You will be able to enjoy your beer and take some home for later.
 Even I could get into the shopping spirit with these kinds of choices.